Are contractors entitled to claim WorkCover compensation?Published on Posted on

 In what situations may an injured worker or their dependents be entitled to WorkCover Compensation?

-A worker may be entitled to WorkCover compensation if she or he has:
+A worker may be entitled to WorkCover compensation if they have:

 The dependents of a worker may also be entitled to specialised benefits where the worker suffers an injury arising out of or in the course of employment which results in or materially contributes to the death of that worker.